mehCake/luraph-deobfuscator-py/README.md

 ```

 JSON mode (`--format json`) writes the rendered Lua alongside pass metadata,
-detected version details, and the per-pass timing information shown above.
+detected version details, and the per-pass timing information shown above while
+keeping the formatted Lua script next to the report for inspection.
 Supplying `--write-artifacts DIR` produces files such as `preprocess.lua` or
 `vm_devirtualize.lua` for each processed input, which greatly simplifies
 debugging new samples.